FugLong/TeensyMIDItoHID/README.md

 # Teensy MIDI to HID Keyboard Translator

 A hardware-based MIDI to keyboard translator for Teensy 4.1 that allows you to use MIDI instruments in video games without any software on your gaming PC.
-To your PC this device just appears as a genric USB keyboard!
+To your PC this device just appears as a generic USB keyboard!

 ### Finished Product